MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 **Choosing a Port for Network Debugging**

-If the debugger times out and does not connect it could be because the default port number of 50000 is already in use or it is blocked.
+If the debugger times out and does not connect, it could be because the default port number of 50000 is already in use or it is blocked.

 You can choose any port number from 49152 through 65535.
 The recommended range is between 50000 and 50039.
 The port that you choose will be opened for exclusive access by the debugger running on the host computer.